 [Add intro para on how ETS theoretically can support carbon neutrality]

-China’s carbon markets and the national ETS can play a strong role in incentivizing cost-effective decarbonization to support the country’s long-term climate ambitions.
-As mentioned above, the emission reduction credits (ERCs) traded in China’s national ETS, ETS pilots, and voluntary markets reached 179 million tonnes, 72 million tonnes, and 177 million tonnes respectively in 2021 with a total turnover of CYN 17.721 billion (~USD 2.46 billion).
+An ETS can play a strong role in China’s carbon neutrality policy mix.
+ETS is generally preferable where achieving an emissions target is a priority and/or where there are barriers to public acceptance of a carbon tax.
+Well-designed ETS – a cap that’s in line with national GHG emission targets on the pathway to neutrality, a broad sectoral coverage of emissions, full auctioning for the power sector, and ambitious emissions intensity benchmarks – can help raise revenues for decarbonization finance, address distributional and equity concerns, and support a sustainable and just transition to a carbon neutral economy.

-In the CAEP CP1.1 model developed by the Chinese Academy of Environmental Planning (CAEP), which is the only study among the four this paper reviewed that included a baseline scenario, the cumulative carbon emissions reduction required for achieving neutrality by 2060 is estimated at 50.2 GtCO2, this is supported by a recent World Bank study that concludes that the accelerated decarbonization pathway (ADS) will lead to a significant reduction in cumulative emissions of almost 55 GtCO2 by 2060 to achieve China’s “30-60 goals”.
-Taking year 2021 as an example, the emissions reduction from China’s carbon markets even including CCERs (which likely represent carbon abatement activates from previous years) are totaled at 0.428 billion tonnes, which is far from the neutrality-aligned 50-55 billion tonnes level in 2060 (Figure 5).
+In the CAEP CP1.1 model developed by the Chinese Academy of Environmental Planning (CAEP), which is the only study among the four this paper reviewed that included a baseline scenario, the cumulative carbon emissions reduction required for achieving neutrality by 2060 is estimated at 50.2 GtCO2, this is supported by a recent World Bank study that concludes that the accelerated decarbonization pathway (ADS) will lead to a

+Under an accelerated decarbonization scenario that would allow emissions to peak earlier than 2030, reducing cumulative carbon emissions until 2060 by almost 55 billion tons and smoothing the impacts on GDP over time, investment needs would increase by US$3 trillion to a total of US$17 trillion.

+significant reduction in cumulative emissions of almost 55 GtCO2 by 2060 to achieve China’s “30-60 goals”.
+Taking year 2021 as an example, the annual emissions reduction from China’s carbon markets even including CCERs (which likely represent carbon abatement activates from previous years) are totaled at 0.428 billion tonnes, which is far from the neutrality-aligned 50-55 billion tonnes level in 2060 (Figure 5).
 This also indicates that the national ETS has a great opportunity to drive emission reductions and contribute to the achievement of China’s carbon neutrality goal in the next 35 years.

 Figure 5.
 Cumulative Emission Reductions Needed in 2060